Evan Mobley: Early life

 Mobley, along with his older brother Isaiah began playing basketball from an early age under the guidance of their father, Eric, a former basketball player.
 Evan was initially reluctant to play basketball but became more interested in the sport in eighth grade, when he stood 6 ft 4 in.
 Mobley began playing high school basketball as a freshman at Rancho Christian School in Temecula, California.
-In his first three years, he was teammates with Isaiah, a five-star recruit in the 2019 class.
+In his first three years, he was teammates with older brother Isaiah, a five-star recruit in the 2019 class.

 As a junior at Rancho Christian, Mobley averaged 19.2 points, 10.4 rebounds and 4.7 blocks per game.
 He was named California Gatorade Player of the Year and The Press-Enterprise player of the year.
 In his senior season, Mobley averaged 20.5 points, 12.2 rebounds, 5.2 blocks and 4.6 assists per game, leading Rancho Christian to a 22–8 record.
 He repeated as California Gatorade Player of the Year, joining Jrue Holiday as the award's only two-time winners.
 Mobley was named Morgan Wootten National Player of the Year.
 He was also selected to play in the McDonald's All-American Game, Jordan Brand Classic and Nike Hoop Summit, but all three games were canceled due to the COVID-19 pandemic.